henrywatkins/python-euler/README.md

 Simple search and check with an if statement.
 Create a list of powers of digits, then for each number below some chosen large value, get the digits, then check the sum of the powers of said digits.
 Include to list.

+#### Problem 31

+Could possibly do this recursively, but instead, do nested for loop for decrease coin size, where the max N of each coin size for loop is set by the number of above sizes.
+Check to see if sum equals 200, and count.

 #### Problem 34

 iterate through numbers, use `str` and `math` package `factorial` to check if sum of factorials of digits equals number.
 Just chose a large number to stop at (100000).